Leading UK professional association dedicated to creating and disseminating knowledge about Business History

 Named in honour of the British Business Historian Donald Coleman, this prize is awarded annually by the Association of Business Historians to recognise excellence in new research in Britain.
 It is open to PhD dissertations in Business History either having a British subject or completed at a British University.
 All dissertations completed in the previous two calendar years of their submission are eligible (with the exception of previous submissions).
 It is a condition of eligibility for the Prize that shortlisted finalists will present their findings at the Association's annual conference.

 To apply for the Coleman Prize, supervisors are encouraged to nominate recent PhDs.
 Self-nominations are also strongly welcomed.
-Please send a PDF including the title of your PhD dissertation and a brief abstract (up to 2 double-spaced pages) to Dr Lewis Wade at l.m.wade@hum.leidenuniv.nl by 16 February 2024.
-Longlisted candidates will be requested to submit electronic copies of their theses by 15 March 2024.
-Finalists will be notified by 10 May 2024.
+Please send a PDF including the title of your PhD dissertation and a brief abstract (up to 2 double-spaced pages) to Dr Juan Jose Rivas Moreno at juanjose.rivasmoreno@eui.eu by 14 February 2025.
+The abstract should make clear the dissertation’s contribution to business history.
+Longlisted candidates will be requested to submit electronic copies of their dissertations 14 March 2025.
+Finalists will be notified by 9 May 2025.
+It is a condition of eligibility for the Prize that finalists will present their findings in-person at the Association’s annual conference.

 In a new special series hosted by the New Books Network, Bernardo Bátiz-Lazo is interviewing prior Coleman Prize winners on their dissertations, some of which have already been published as monographs.
 More information on these interviews can be found at the link here: https://www.theabh.org/news/2023/8/22/coleman-prize-series-winners-podcast-by-bernardo-btiz-lazo